MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

 - JavaLight is a component grammar, no parser is generated

 ## Symboltable
-- JavaLight introduces the MethOrConstrSymbol extending TypeSymbols.MethodSymbol.
+- JavaLight introduces the JavaMethodSymbol extending the provided MethodSymbol for general object oriented types.
  The symbol receives the additional attributes:
   - annotations
   - exceptions
   - isEllipsisParameterMethod